 The 2019 review broadly endorsed the High Impact Change Model (HICM) as a positive tool to support the continued reduction of delays in transferring people home from hospital.
 Respondents asked for more clarity, a strengthening of focus on the person, and greater emphasis on the key Home First and discharge to assess policies.
 The resulting refresh therefore consists of a number of additional components including:

 - I and We statements: these expand on the impact of the changes from the perspective of the person or worker supporting them; these were chosen from Think Local Act Personal’s Making it Real framework, and their usage is supported by the National Coproduction Advisory Group.

 - Tips for success: in addition to the outcomes in the maturity matrix and are often key principles.

 - The maturity levels are more focused on outcomes for both the system and people: these will not all match every system, but are intended to reflect what the changes should feel like.

 - Expanded links to supporting materials, including up-to-date case studies and fuller papers on certain changes.

 - Advice on measuring and monitoring success.

-- 2019 review of the High Impact Change Model
+- 2019 review of the Managing transfers of care - a High Impact Change Model

 As the model has been in use for several years, it was felt a refresh of its effectiveness was appropriate.
 This included a review of a wide range of materials, as well as consultation events to invite views from those using the tool.
 The evidence gathered included: